Find a Therapist

 Jane Barclay

-Jane qualified as a Therapeutic Counsellor in 2000 and has developed a thriving private practice in Exeter.
-She is a full member of AHPP (Association of Humanistic Psychology Practitioners).
+Jane qualified as a Therapeutic Counsellor in 2000 and has developed a thriving private practice.
+She is a member of AHPP (Association of Humanistic Psychology Practitioners).
 Additional training includes Somatic Trauma Therapy with Babette Rothschild (2003), and The Boarding School Experience with Nick Duffell, Helena Lovendäl-Duffell and Joy Schaverien (2011).
-From her home in Dawlish, Devon, she offers video-call sessions via Skype, Zoom and WhatsApp.
+From her home in Dawlish, Devon, she offers video-call sessions via Zoom and WhatsApp.
 For more details, and to see her publications, please visit her website.

 Sarah Tinsley